JorSanders/Cinnovate/README.md

 - Setting ```Pozyx.ConfigurationsRegisters.PosAlg()``` to tracking seems to set the algorithm to tracking although when requested it returns "UWB-only" is the set algorithm
 - Our network didn't allow for a wifi connection to our Raspberry Pi.
 So we setup one of our laptops to host a hotspot and connected the Raspberry Pi to that network.
 - Check the Pozyx [Register Headers](https://www.pozyx.io/Documentation/Datasheet/RegisterOverview) for additional info on the Pozyx library functions.
+- Where to postion the anchors according to Pozyx, [see here](https://www.pozyx.io/Documentation/where_to_place_the_anchors)
+- How to set UWB settings, [see here](https://www.pozyx.io/Documentation/Tutorials/uwb_settings)
+- Pozyx own performance tests, [see here](https://www.pozyx.io/Documentation/Datasheet/SystemPerformance)